HampusHauffman/block.nvim/README.md

 ## ⁉️ Motivation
 This plugin is something i've wanted for a while but havent found any previous implementation of in neovim.
+My hope is it will help with legibility in deeply nested code.
 There is [Blockman](https://marketplace.visualstudio.com/items?itemName=leodevbro.blockman) for VsCode which however.

 ## 📝 Todo